We currently grow three varieties of raspberries, two are red in color and one is yellow. They are available as “we pick” only.

 NOVA – This is our “summer fruiting” variety, which means that the crop occurs during a 2-3 week period in the middle of summer.
 Fruiting occurs on second year canes and usually starts around the 4th of July and lasts through the month.
 Fruit is plump, bright red, and firm to the touch.
 This variety is good in jams, pies and baked goods, or for fresh eating.

-Autumn Bliss – Our late season red raspberry, Autumn Bliss, fruits on first year canes starting in early August.
+AUTUMN BLISS – Starting in early/mid August, this late season red raspberry fruits on first year canes.
 Plants produce 50% of their yield during the first 3 weeks of harvest, but continue to produce fruit through a hard frost of 29 degrees or lower.
 Fruit is large and dark red in color with a mild, melt-in-your-mouth flavor.
-This berry is softer with fewer seeds than the Nova variety, which makes it a favorite of jam makers.
+This berry is softer with fewer seeds than the Nova variety, which makes it a favorite of jam makers!

-Our yellow raspberry variety… Anne is also a late season raspberry, fruiting at the same time as Autumn Bliss (August through a hard frost).
-The fruit is softer and a bit sweeter than the red varieties and does not ship well, so they are hard to find in the grocery store… but ideal for fresh eating… and fresh from the farmer!
+And our yellow variety, ANNE – This raspberry is also a late season raspberry, fruiting at the same time as Autumn Bliss.
+The fruit is softer and a bit sweet than the red varieties and does not ship well, so they are hard to find in the grocery store, but ideal for fresh eating and finding fresh from the farmer!

-- Raspberries are one of the most perishable fruits you can pick.
-To lengthen their life, store raspberries in a container (with paper towel at the bottom to absorb moisture and deter mold from forming) in your refrigerator.
+**Raspberries are one of the most perishable fruits you can pick.
+To lengthen their life, store them in a container (with a paper towel at the bottom to absorb moisture and deter mold from forming) in your refrigerator.
 Eat within 6 days for optimum freshness and flavor.
-Do not wash until you are ready to eat.
+Do not wash until you are ready to eat them.